realpython/members/stories.md

 1. Active users should be able to view the search results in order by lesson
 1. Active users should be able to vote on suggested topics to be added to the course
 1. Active users should be able to view suggestions within the activity feed on the dashboard
+1. Unverified (but authenticated) users should have to enter an email and a numeric code to become a verified user